-A. To establish ground rules in working with the Union on employee concerns and the authority of the school board.
+A. To be aware of the established ground rules in working with the Union on employee concerns and the authority of the school board including the role of the BIE School Administration & the BIE Human Resources.

 X. Contracting procedures and Obligations